Design Converter

 This approach keeps your application accessible while still allowing for creative visual design.

-You may want to apply inline styles for quick, component-specific styling when working with individual icons in React.
-React Octicon components accept a style prop that lets you use CSS properties directly to the icon:
+When working with individual icons in React, you may want to apply inline styles for quick, component-specific styling.
+React Octicon components accept a style prop that lets you use CSS properties directly on the icon.
+One of the most useful properties is the verticalAlign prop, which ensures your icons vertical align perfectly with surrounding text:

 1<AlertIcon style={{ color: 'red', verticalAlign: 'text-bottom' }} ariaLabel="Alert" /> 2